PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 15:57:51
+Last updated: 2024-04-02 15:58:55
-Random Quote: We have committed the Golden Rule to memory; let us now commit it to life. - Edwin Markham
+Random Quote: Wise men speak because they have something to say; Fools because they have to say something. - Plato